bitifet/sqltt/README.md

 This allows us to use our constructed sqltt instances:

-1. As a library from NodeJS application.
+1. As a module from NodeJS application.
 2. As a command line tool to get *whatever_our_database_cli suitable* rendered SQL.